multiversx/sc-axelar-cgp-rs/gas-service/README.md

 Before a cross-chain call is made (before the Gateway contract **callContract** endpoint is called), the cross-chain gas should be paid using one of the endpoints of this contract.

-The endpoints in this contract emit events which will later be catched by Relayers and forwarded to Validators (TBD)
+The endpoints in this contract emit events which will later be caught by Relayers, which will forward the call cross-chain only if the necessary gas amount was paid.

+It is based on the reference [CGP Axelar Gas Service implementation in Solidity](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/contracts/gas-service/AxelarGasService.sol)

 ## Important endpoints

 The most used endpoints are:
-- **payGasForContractCall** (destination_chain, destination_address, payload, refund_address) - accepts ESDT payment
+- **payGasForContractCall** (sender, destination_chain, destination_address, payload, refund_address) - accepts ESDT payment
-- **payNativeGasForContractCall** (destination_chain, destination_address, payload, refund_address) - accepts EGLD payment
+- **payNativeGasForContractCall** (sender, destination_chain, destination_address, payload, refund_address) - accepts EGLD payment

 These endpoints look like this:
 ```rust